neo-project/neo-express/docs/command-reference.md

 ## neoxp policy

-The `policy` command has a series of subcomands for configuring Neo-express' policy subsystem.
+The `policy` command has a series of subcommands for configuring Neo-express' policy subsystem.

 > Note, changing Neo N3 blockchain policy (`set`, `block` and `unblock`) can only be performed by
 > the governing committee.
 In a Neo-Express blockchain, this is typically the `genesis` account.